Longest nonstop flight in the US announced

 How far is that?
 5,095 miles -- a challenge for many passengers, but made easier depending on the type of airplane and seat configuration.

-Hawaiian Airlines Flights HA90 and HA91 will be flown by an Airbus A330 -- a wide-body twin engine that can typically seat about 275 passengers.
+Beginning April 4, 2019, Hawaiian Airlines Flights HA90 and HA91 will be flown by an Airbus A330 -- a wide-body twin engine that can typically seat about 275 passengers.

 For such a long flight, sleep may top your list of priorities.